A Similarity Measure for Comparing Conversational Dynamics: Applications

 \subsection{Similarity-based data analysis}

 \xhdr{Clustering} To explore common dynamics in CMV, we cluster a random sample of $200$ conversations from the last year of the data ($2018$) using hierarchical clustering with \measurename.
-This involves computing the similarity between all possible pairs of conversations, for a total of $19900$ comparisons.
+This involves computing the similarity between all possible pairs of conversations, for a total of $19,900$ comparisons.

 We qualitatively characterize the two top-level clusters by exploiting the natural language representation used by \measurename.
 Specifically, we aggregate all patterns that receive an alignment score $s_i>0.5$ when measuring the similarity of two conversations in the same cluster.
 We compare the aggregated patterns from the two clusters using a Bayesian distinguishing-word analysis \cite{monroe_fightin_2008}, and manually investigate the most distinguishing patterns.
-The results are summarized in \autoref{tab:qualitative_ex_smallest} and examples of corresponding patterns are provided in \autoref{tab:qualitative_ex_full}.
+The results are summarized in \autoref{tab:qualitative_ex_smallest} and examples of corresponding patterns are provided in Tables \ref{tab:qualitative_ex_cluster1} and \ref{tab:qualitative_ex_cluster2} in the Appendix.

 The \textit{\textbf{tone}} of the conversation is one of the main components humans consider when describing the conversation's \dynamics \cite{hua_how_2024}.
 The tone in \groupone is overwhelmingly positive.
 Speakers use negative politeness strategies, such as showing gratitude or confirming the other's points.
 They are \textit{collaborative}, building upon each other's argument, and \textit{conciliatory}, apologizing for their misunderstanding or ignorance.
 In \grouptwo, on the other hand, the tone is generally characterized by dismissiveness and frustration.
 They are \textit{confrontational}---accusing the other speaker of instigating or being passive-aggressive.
 In response, the speakers get \textit{defensive} and \textit{sarcastic}---resisting or avoiding direct debates.